 The same method is used to delete a batch or a molecule.
 PLEASE NOTE that, by deleting a batch/molecule, ALL the data (Protocol/biological assay data) associated with it WILL BE DELETED.
 If the last remaining batch is deleted, the parent molecule itself WILL BE DELETED.
 So, when all batches of a compound are deleted, the entire molecule record is deleted.

 Deleting a batch is done by removing all project access to this batch.
 Once the batch is dissociated from all projects, it is automatically deleted.
 It is possible that the batch you wish to delete is associated to a project that is not accessible to you.
 In this case, the batch and molecule will not be permanently deleted, but will no longer appear in your projects.

-- Navigate to the Molecule Details record by going to Explore Data tab -> Molecules sub-tab -> Click on Molecule ID
+- Navigate to the Molecule Overview page by going to Explore Data tab -> Molecules sub-tab -> Click on Molecule ID

 - Click the blue Manage project access link underneath the structure preview in the side-bar (NOTE: To delete ALL batches of a molecule, thereby deleting the entire molecule and all batches in one step, click the red Delete this molecule link.)